weehaa/log-analysis/README.md

 ### What are we reporting?
 1. What are the most popular three articles of all time?
     - use `top_articles(3)` function.
-Argument is a number of articles to return.
+Argument is a number of articles to print out.
 Type 0 if you want to see all of them.

 2. Who are the most popular article authors of all time?
     - use `top_authors(0)` function.
-Argument is a number of authors to return.
+Argument is a number of authors to print out.
 Type 0 if you want to see all of them.

 3. On which days did more than 1% of requests lead to errors?
     - use `errors_by_day(1)` function.
 Argument is a errors percentage threshold.

 ### Run
-Execute `python log_analysis.py` to run all the reports at once,
+Execute `python run_reports.py` to run all the reports at once,
 #### OR run one of the reports:
 - Run a python interpreter `python`.
 - Type `import log_analysis as l`